In recent years, artificial intelligence has been one of the most talked about and popular technology trends in...

 Shortage of AI talent causes more delays in adoption

-Lack of cloud-based adoption slows down AI adoption
+Lack of cloud adoption slows down AI use

 When considering some of the AI services available to date for organizations, many of the ones that come to mind are likely to be hosted and offered in the cloud.
 Vendors like Amazon, IBM, Google and Microsoft have been known to offer several different AI solutions through their cloud service.
 Unfortunately, some healthcare organizations are still hesitant to move data to the cloud.
-This results in some healthcare entities abandoning the use of cloud-based AI services and resorting to on-premises solutions that may have limited capabilities and potentially more complexity due to the IT environment requirements.
+This results in some organizations abandoning the use of cloud-based AI applications in healthcare and resorting to on-premises solutions that may have limited capabilities and potentially more complexity due to the IT environment requirements.